CBuchan5/DnD-Initiative-Tracker/README.md

 # DnD-Initiative-Tracker
 A program to assist all Dungeons and Dragons DM’s in keeping track of characters during combat.

+This repo has gone through a few changes since being created.
+Originaly created using Ruby on Rails in an attempt to get familliar with the stack, it was soon returned to MERN to consolidate knowledge gained from the Makers course in a stack I am familliar with.

 ## MVP

 ```